BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*The Young Sage — Even as a youth, Balin possessed a wisdom beyond his years and his counsel was heard by kings and princes.*]
+[*The Young Sage â€” Even as a youth, Balin possessed a wisdom beyond his years and his counsel was heard by kings and princes.*]